• Skip to primary navigation

 Chicken Chile Verde

-I've been keeping batches of this Chicken Chile Verde on hand for the past couple weeks -- it's super easy to make and it leads to all sorts of quick meals!
+I've been keeping batches of this Chicken Chile Verde on hand for the past couple weeks -- it's super easy to make and it will lead to all sorts of quick meals!

 Print Pin Rate